FRIPRO

 How long before the planned project start-up should I apply?

-We estimate an average application processing time of 6–8 months, varying from approximately 2–10 months.
+The average application processing time is 5–6 months, varying from approximately 2–10 months.
 This means that you should calculate 2–10 months from submitting your application until you receive an answer.
 If the application is approved, you may need to update the application/make some changes before we approve it.
 You will also need to arrange any collaboration agreements and approve the contract, and in addition you may need time to hire PhD candidates or others in the project.

 If your project requires significant time from when you learn that the application has been granted funding for the project to start, it is advisable to apply 12–18 months before the planned project start.
 If you can start quickly, you can apply 8-12 months before.
 If you receive an answer sooner than you expected and would like to start sooner, we will normally approve this.
 If the application processing takes more than 8 months, you can also obtain approval to postpone the start of the project if this is necessary for the project.